daSilvaRafael/quantum-circuits-with-qiskit-notebook/README.md

 The notebook has the following sections:

+   1. IBM Quantum Experience account

-   1. One qubit circuit
+   2. One qubit circuit

        2.1.
 Quantum Coin Game

-   2. Bell states circuit
+   3. Bell states circuit

-       2.1.
+       3.1.
 Run on a quantum simulator

-       2.2.
+       3.2.
 Run on a real quantum processor

 ## Installation